 - Mix all ingredients together, reserving ½ cup of tomato sauce.
 Shape into balls and put in muffin cavities.

 - Cook for 20 minutes (an internal thermometer should read 160°).
 Pour remaining tomato sauce evenly over muffins and bake for another 5 minutes.

 Meatloaf muffins are the star of the plate, so they are best served with simple veggies and noodles or potatoes.

 Steamed or roasted broccoli, cauliflower, or asparagus is a great choice.
-You can try this garlic broccoli and cauliflower or parmesan asparagus.
 Corn is another simple veggie that would be great with meatloaf muffins.

 Microwave-baked potatoes or mashed potatoes are also a great choice.